-A partnership agreement should be entered into which sets out the contractual relationship between the parties operating under a general law partnership.
+A partnership agreement should be entered into which sets out the contractual relationship between the parties.
 It can be a verbal agreement, or it can be put into writing.
-While a verbal agreement will suffice at law, a written agreement is preferable so that there is no misunderstanding amongst the partners, especially concerning the terms under which partners are admitted or retire or how profits and losses are shared.
+While a verbal agreement may suffice at law, a written agreement is preferable.

 CPA Australia requirements

-Partners under a general law partnership are exposed to the risk of joint and several liability for the debts of the partnership and their liability is unlimited.
-In the event that the partnership is sued, the personal assets of the individual partners will therefore be potentially available to litigants and creditors.
+Individual partners are exposed to the risk of joint and several liability for the debts of the partnership and their liability is unlimited.
+In the event that the partnership is sued, the assets of the individual partners will potentially be available to litigants and creditors.

 Partnerships do not provide for easy passing of control between generations.
-Where partnerships are used significant tax planning and the use of tax elections in respect of trading stock and depreciating assets must be relied upon to cost-effectively pass control to the next generation of partners.
+Where partnerships are used significant tax planning and the use of tax elections must be relied upon to cost-effectively pass control to the next generation.

 Method of accounting

 Tax losses are allocated to the partners, generally in the same proportions as partnership income is distributed.
-In certain circumstances, the application of the non-commercial loss rules will need to be considered.
+In certain circumstances in Australia, the application of the non-commercial loss rules will need to be considered.

 Alternatively, individual partners can set up administration companies to provide themselves with access to employer-sponsored superannuation contributions, as long as the company is established for the purpose of providing employer-sponsored superannuation benefits for professional practitioners.
 Individuals automatically include an amount equal to the sum of any excess concessional contributions in their assessable income but can claim a non-refundable tax offset equal to 15 per cent of their excess concessional contributions.

-Capital contributions can be made from after-tax profits of each partner.
-Interest deductions on borrowed funds are available where a general law partnership borrows money to refine partnership capital.
+In Australia, capital contributions can be made from after-tax profits of each partner.
+Interest deductions on borrowed funds are available where a general law partnership borrows money to refinance partnership capital.
 Only the partners’ contributed capital can be refinanced using interest deductible loans.
 Interest incurred on borrowings used to finance a distribution from an asset revaluation reserve or an unrealised profit is not deductible.

 CPA Australia regulations restrict partnerships to suitably qualified parties holding a public practice certificate.
 Partnerships otherwise meet all form of regulatory requirements simply.

-As most partnerships have the size to meet the taxation business test, taxation planning through the use of service trusts (or other service entities) is typically possible.
-Individual income tax rates apply to a partner’s share of a partnership’s net income but Capital Gains Tax rollovers and exemptions are potentially available, including the CGT discount and the CGT small business concessions on the disposal of a partner’s fractional interest in a partnership asset or business.
+In Australia, as most partnerships have the size to meet the taxation business test, taxation planning through the use of service trusts (or other service entities) is typically possible.
+Individual income tax rates apply to a partner’s share of a partnership’s net income but CGT rollovers and exemptions are potentially available.

 See the tax considerations section below.